The Library is committed to supporting the academic endeavors of Queens College students, faculty, and staff.

 To connect right away to an available librarian, use our chat box on the library homepage, then “Ask Us a Question”

-For help with brief questions call us when the Library is open, at (718) 997-3700.
+Most questions can be answered by a librarian scheduled in the Research Services office (see under About then Hours for schedule) at (718) 997-3664.
 For more complex questions please come to the library or use Ask a Librarian.

 If you have a very specialized question and would like to talk with a specialist in your discipline, please use our directory to find the appropriate person.
 He or she will be happy to schedule an appointment to work with you.
 Please note that this may take longer than the other options.